 - 1. The Program for the Gifted of Chattooga County School System will use standardized creativity characteristics rating scales to evaluate student performance.
-The criteria must reflect a scale from 1-100 that can be translated into a numerical score $\geq 90$ .
+The criteria must reflect a scale from 1-100 that can be translated into a numerical score ≥ 90 .
 The criteria shall be applied to the performance by at least three qualified individuals.
-Two out of the three rating scales must be $\geq 90$ for eligibility. - 2.
+Two out of the three rating scales must be ≥ 90 for eligibility. - 2.
 The Program for the Gifted will use one of the following rating scales: - b.
 Torrance Test of Creativity Thinking TTCT - c.
-Renzulli Rating Scale Part II Creativity Characteristics equate to the 90th percentile.
+Renzulli Rating Scale Part II Creativity Characteristics - 3.
+Rating scales used to qualify student motivation shall differentiate levels such that judgments may equate to the 90th percentile.
 If a rating scale is used to evaluate creativity, a rating scale shall not be used to evaluate motivation.